sdkman/vendor-proxy/README.md

       "name": "groovy"
     }

+The endpoint is itself secured, and looks for the presence of an `admin_token` request header.
+This value of this can be set by providing an `ADMIN_TOKEN` environment variable, which defaults to `default_token`.

-Once this key and token have been obtained, they can be used to make subsequent calls to proxied endpoints.
-All these calls will require `consumer_key` and `consumer_token` headers to be set respectively for each call.
+Once the Consumer Key and Token have been obtained, they can be used to make subsequent calls to proxied endpoints.
+All these calls will _require `consumer_key` and `consumer_token` headers to be set respectively for each call_.

-The service will automatically include an `access_token` header in calls that it makes to services that it proxies.
+Give it a spin and feel free to raise issues and pull requests!